djacheson/Kaggle/UPenn2/README.md

 ###The competition: Generate a model to predict
-    1. Ictal / Interictal : is a clip 10 minutes before a seizure or not?
+    1. Pre-Ictal / Interictal : is a clip 10 minutes before a seizure or not?

 ###The data:
     -Direct EEG brain recordings from Dogs and Humans suffering from epilepsy.
     -Thus, a very high-dimensional, multivariate time-series

 ###The challenges:
-    1. Feature engineering:  Generating an appropriate feature space to differentiate seizure from non-seizure and early vs. late seizures
+    1. Feature engineering:  Generating an appropriate feature space to differentiate pre-ictal (pre-seizure) from interictal
+    2. Dimensionality reduction - many more features were made relative to the first Seizure Detection Challenge
-    2. Severe class imbalance: there are very few clips preceding seizures
+    3. Severe class imbalance: there are very few clips preceding seizures
-    3. Data size - relative to the first Seizure Detection Challenge - Here, the recorded data is 10 minutes vs 1 minute.
+    4. Data size - relative to the first Seizure Detection Challenge - Here, the recorded data is 10 minutes vs 1 minute.

 ---